Need fast and cheap laser rangefinder module for your Arduino project?

 You can see small laser rangefinder module inside the case of the device.
 You need to disconnect ribbon cables from the module and remove module from the case:

 Note that module is marked as "701A".
 My firmware supports only "512A" and "701A" module versions.
-I know that there is exists a "703A" version, IT IS NOT SUPPORTED now (I did not tested it)!
+Several users confirmed that "703A" modules are working too (I did not tested it).

 If yours module is supported, you need to unsolder power lines from the module.